Environment, Lifeforms,Fantasy

 - Some art is available at York County PA gift shops like Nixon Park in Jacobus, or at events we do.

 - If you buy an original artwork, it's yours to photograph or print (for your own amusement, not for sale).
 I may still do and sell prints of some pieces, if they are seaponies or other creatures not specifically you or your relatives/friends (which are yours alone).
-I can also sell you the rights to use a piece of art for embroidery, OOAK dolls, etc.

 - I often do live streams on my Facebook page, of work in progress.
 I can give you a heads up if it is your piece I'm working on.